Below you will find antique

 The term referring to a ceramic vessel with a curved rim.

-A very hard and fine grained stoneware produced by staffordshire potters and ultimately improved by wedgwood around 1768.
+A very hard and fine grained stoneware produced by staffordshire potters and ultimately improved by Wedgwood around 1768.

 A relatively cheap ceramic product that found a ready market for reproduction bronzes and cameos that were popular in the late 18thC.